DON’T MISS

 The next day, King Frederick William began to suffer from terrible symptoms, which would continue for three months.
 He suffered a haemorrhagic stroke which would leave him incapacitated.
 He remained this way for three years until he finally died.

 The White Woman has all but disappeared, mainly due to the German monarchy being abolished, as the House of Hohenzollern had no more kings in its line.
-It is said, however, that she might appear to the forsaken few who wander around the Berlin Schloss or the Spandau Citadel.
+It is said, however, that she might appear to the forsaken few who wander around the Berliner Schloss or the Spandau Citadel.

 The warrior princess of Eltz